Module scenariogeneration.xodr.links

 Parameters

-name (str): name of the junctiongroup
+The name of the junction group.

 Attributes

-name (str): name of the junctiongroup
+The name of the junction group.

 Methods